Matthew-Mcds/Matthew-Mcds.github.io/index.md

 # Project 1
 <div align="center">
   <h1><b> To-do List App app</b></h1>
-  <p> An App that tracks the daily tasks of the user made using HTML, CSS and JavaScript.
+  <p> An App that tracks the daily tasks of the user made using HTML, CSS and JavaScript.</p>
 </div>